About

 Likelihood of Confusion

-How do courts actually decide whether two trademarks are too similar?
+How does the USPTO decide how similar trademarks are?
 A plain-English walkthrough of the key legal principles.

 March 5, 2026